rinajhinjhina/rohanfaiyaz/content/post/context.md

 The first thing we need to do to use context is `React.createContext(defaultValue)`.
 This is a function that returns an object with two components:

-- `myContext.Provider` - A component that provide the context to all its child elements.
+- `myContext.Provider` - A component that provides the context to all its child elements.
 If you have used Redux before, this does the exact same thing as the `Provider` component in the react-redux package
 - `myContext.Consumer` - A component that is used to consume a context.
 As we shall soon see however, this will not be needed when we use the `useContext` hook

 Lets use this knowledge to create a store for our state.
-Notice below that the `defaultValue` parameter passed to `createContext` is an empty object.
-This is because this parameter is optional, and is only read when a Provider is not used.

 ```jsx
 // store.js